mailgun/documentation/source/samples/fields-ibp-seed-lists.rst

 seed_filter              string       A regular expression value that will be used to filter the list of seeds in the seed list. mailing_list             string       A mailing list that contains the target email, and available seeds. delivery_stats           object       An object that contains sub-objects that describe delivery stats.
-See below.
+See below. results                  array        An array of tests performed on the seed list.
 =====================    =========    ======================================================================================================================